lapolonio/machine-learning-for-nlp-guide/README.md

   * No Free Hunch http://blog.kaggle.com
   * Off the convex path http://offconvex.github.io/

-You can also follow me on twitter: https://twitter.com/LeoApolonio or LinkedIn: https://www.linkedin.com/in/leonardo-apolonio/
+You can also follow me on twitter: https://twitter.com/LeoApolonio